 The non-electric models run on batteries so, it would be better if you keep some batteries in your pocket.
 The electric models run on the domestic power output of 12 V to 110 V to move the extraction fan or heater.

 Most modern designs are easy to use and maintain with the user needing to empty the storage space only once in a while, whereas certain products have a more involved maintenance procedure.

 Go through the manufacturer’s instructions carefully to know how frequently you have to dispose of the by-product.
 If you don’t want to involve yourself in the cleaning, you may take the help of a professional.
 But yes, promptly emptying the compost tank is imperative to eliminate the odor and keep the system running efficiently.

 After assessing the essential features and functionality, you will be able to judge more realistically whether the product is worth the price or not.
 There is no point in investing a fortune on an over-priced model where you’re getting similar qualities from another model at almost half its price.
 Have your requirements clear in your head and trust your gut.

 If you are running on a shoestring budget and unable to find something that fits your needs, you should take some extra time to save up some more instead of opting for a cheap item.
 Toilets are long-term investments.
 When you’ve determined to own one, make sure to get a product worth every penny of its cost.

 Portable vs. Composting

 If a toilet uses no toxic chemicals, it’s considered to be environment-friendly.
 But if a toilet is “composting”, it’s a bit different.
 It means that its waste can be safely used as fertilizer.

-Some toilets also come with a special gel that you can use to treat the waste before dumping.
+Some toilets also come with a special gel that you can use to treat the waste before dumping it.
 However, these toilets are not referred to as composting toilets.
 If you want to make fertilizer, be sure to buy a toilet that makes compost.